katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 * Effective_YrBlt
 * Heated_SquareFeet

+### Rows of data after joining: 10,838

 <br>

-Rows of data after joining: 10,838

-## EDA of building data
+## Building Data EDA

-To explore to 10,838 properties, I plotted the count of buildings by effective year built.
+To explore the characteristics of 10,838 properties, I plotted the count of buildings by effective year built.
 This shows a large spike in construction during the '80's with gradual decrease since.

 ![Prediction of cost to 2022](images/building_count_by_year.png)